The Strange Case of Angelica: Pre-production

+Release

+The Strange Case of Angelica was selected for the 2010 Cannes Film Festival, where it premiered as the opening of the Un Certain Regard section on 13 May.
+It was also selected for the 2010 Karlovy Vary Film Festival, the 2010 Toronto International Film Festival, 2010 New York Film Festival, 2010 São Paulo International Film Festival, among others.

+It was theatrically released in France by Epicentre Films on 6 March 2011, and in Portugal by ZON Lusomundo on 28 April.

 Reception

+Box office

+Upon its premiere in France, the film attracted 32,674 viewers in theaters, and was the European country with more tickets sold.
+Spain followed with 6,019 viewers, and Portugal had a total of 2,724 viewers sold.

+Critical response

 Keith Uhlich of Time Out New York named The Strange Case of Angelica the sixth-best film of 2010, calling it "the greatest man-falls-in-love-with-a-ghost story ever directed by a 101-year-old."

 In France, Cahiers du Cinéma listed it as the second-best film of 2011.
 Cahiers later named The Strange Case of Angelica the tenth-best film of the 2010s.